WhatsApp Icon Hoola

 Stretches the back of the body and releases tension.

-Finally, we leave you some simple but very practical tips for you as a beginner:
+Finally, here are some simple but very practical tips for you as a beginner:

 Be patient and progress gradually

-Do not rush.
-Yoga is not a competition to see who can reach the most advanced pose the fastest.
-It's more like a long-distance race where patience and consistency are key.
-Respect your body's timing and move forward little by little, allowing the practice to develop naturally.
+Don’t rush.
+Yoga is not a competition to see who can reach the most advanced pose fastest.
+It’s more like a long-distance race where patience and consistency are key.
+Respect your body’s timing and progress little by little, allowing the practice to develop naturally.

 Don’t worry about initial flexibility

-Many people get discouraged at the beginning of yoga because they feel that they are not flexible enough.
-Remember that flexibility and strength develop over time and consistent practice, you don't have to push your body beyond its limits, and accept where you are in your practice right now.
+Many people get discouraged at the beginning of yoga because they feel they are not flexible enough.
+Remember that flexibility and strength develop over time and with consistent practice, you don’t have to push your body beyond its limits, and accept where you are in your practice at this moment.

 Cultivate concentration through breathing

-Concentration is essential in yoga, but it is also something that must be cultivated gradually.
-Use your breath as an anchor for your attention, focusing on consciously inhaling and exhaling during each pose.
-This will help you calm your mind and be present in the moment.
+Concentration is fundamental in yoga, but it is also something that must be cultivated gradually.
+Use the breath as an anchor for your attention, focusing on consciously inhaling and exhaling during each pose.
+This will help you calm the mind and be present in the moment.

-If you have any injuries or physical conditions that may affect your practice, be sure to inform your yoga instructor.
-Your instructor will be able to offer you appropriate modifications and advice to adapt the practice to your current limitations and needs, avoiding injuries and maximizing benefits.
+If you have any injury or physical condition that may affect your practice, be sure to inform your yoga instructor.
+Your instructor can offer you suitable modifications and advice to adapt the practice to your current limitations and needs, avoiding injuries and maximizing benefits.

 It is very important that you feel comfortable and free to move when practicing yoga.
-If you are continually bothered by labels, elastics, hot materials, etc., you will not be able to focus on what you should.
-Opt for brands that not only create quality women's yoga clothing , but are also environmentally responsible and use recycled materials.
-This way you will not only be able to do comfortable yoga, but you will be helping the planet.
+If you are constantly bothered by tags, elastics, hot materials, etc., you won’t be able to focus on what you should.
+Choose brands that not only create quality yoga clothing for women but also have environmental responsibility and use recycled materials.
+This way, you will not only practice yoga comfortably but also help the planet.

-A good example is the Fitplanet brand, an online yoga store that offers sustainable clothing for women , from women's yoga sets to clothing for any other sport.
+A good example is the brand Fitplanet, an online yoga store that offers sustainable clothing for women, from women’s yoga sets to garments for any other sport.

-Below, we leave you images of the sports tops for women, the best 2024 , ideal for practicing yoga.
+Below, we leave you images of the sports tops for women, ideal for yoga practice.
 We also show you some of their other products:

 Take advantage of the final relaxation

-Take this time to notice how your body and mind feel after the practice, acknowledging the effects of the postures and allowing any tension to dissipate.
+Take advantage of this time to observe how your body and mind feel after the practice, recognizing the effects of the poses and allowing any tension to dissipate.

 Conclusion

-In conclusion, you need to remember that yoga is a personal process and that each individual will progress at their own pace.
-You can start with these 20 postures that we present to you, but we invite you to continue exploring.
-If you start with one and it doesn't work out, don't despair, remember that you are learning.
-With dedication and perseverance, yoga could perfectly be your new self-care tool, your moment to disconnect from the world to connect with yourself for even a few minutes.
+In conclusion, it is necessary to remember that yoga is a personal process and that each individual will progress at their own pace.
+You can start with these 20 poses we present to you, but we invite you to keep exploring.
+If you start with one and it doesn’t work out, don’t get frustrated; remember you are learning.
+With dedication and perseverance, yoga could perfectly become your new self-care tool, your moment to disconnect from the world to connect with yourself, even if just for a few minutes.